Refusal Infrastructure for High-Risk Legal Actions

 What Comes Out: Sealed Artifacts

-Every approval, refusal, and supervised override generates a sealed artifact, not just a log line.
+Every approval, refusal, and supervised override generates a decision artifact, not just another log line.

 Firms typically: